 The faces of Donald Trump and Kim Jong-un looked down onto the concourse of Waterloo station, beamed out from giant TV screens.
-More incendiary rhetoric from President Trump, more deadly threats from the North Korean supreme leader, and the prospect of nuclear war still there for us all.
+More incendiary rhetoric from the American president, more deadly threats from the North Korean supreme leader, and the prospect of nuclear war still there for us all.

-I was on my way to New Malden, a suburb in southwest London that is home to approximately 700 North Korean defectors, more than anywhere else in Europe.
-In the past few weeks, as the United States and North Korea have faced off against each other, a lot has been said and written about the unusual, repressive regime presided over by Kim Jong-un.
-Fascination and repulsion with the "hermit kingdom" run easily and dangerously into the idea that ordinary North Koreans are enemies of the outside world.
+I was on my way to New Malden, a suburb in south-west London that is home to approximately 700 North Korean defectors, more than anywhere else in Europe.
+In the last few weeks, as the United States and North Korea have faced off against each other, a lot has been said and written about the unusual, repressive regime presided over by Kim Jong-un.
+Fascination and repulsion with the "hermit kingdom" runs easily and dangerously into the idea that ordinary North Koreans are enemies of the outside world.

 WATCH: On the Frontline of the Neo-Nazi Rally in Charlottesville